1. What digital transformation really means

 9. Will you need to throw away your old systems to make way for new ones?

 No. Depending on your systems, it may be better to upgrade and tweak them rather than replace them.
 Many legacy platforms can be transformed into sound investments, ready for tomorrow, keeping past investments profitable and future-proof.
-This includes moving platforms like Findur, Calypso or Murex onto the cloud, making them more scalable in the long-term and improving speed of delivery.
+This includes moving platforms like Findur, Calypso Platform or Murex onto the cloud, making them more scalable in the long-term and improving speed of delivery.
 Cloud migration also ensures legacy platforms can come into regulatory compliance quicker, be updated with ease and can reduce overheads.